 Opioids are a class of drugs that interact with opioid receptors on nerve cells in the brain and nervous system to produce pleasurable effects and relieve pain.
 Opioids include heroin as well as the prescription pain relievers oxycodone, hydrocodone, codeine, morphine, fentanyl and others.
 Prescription pain relievers are often necessary for treatment of acute and chronic pain, but with continued use the body can potentially build physical dependence and tolerance.

-Opioid addiction is the fastest growing public health crisis in America today.
+Opioid addiction is a significant public health crisis in America today.1

-More than 63,000 Americans died from drug overdoses in 2016, most involving a prescription painkiller or an illicit opioid like heroin.2
+More than 70,000 Americans died from drug overdoses in 2017, most involving a prescription painkiller or an illicit opioid like heroin.3

-The true cost of the opioid drug epidemic in 2015 was $504 billion, or roughly half a trillion dollars, according to the U.S. Council of Economic Advisers.3
+The true cost of the opioid drug epidemic in 2015 was $504 billion, or roughly half a trillion dollars, according to the U.S. Council of Economic Advisers.4

 In 2015, there were 690,000 OUD ICU admissions with an average cost of $92,400 per patient, totaling an average cost to payers of $63.8B.5

 Buprenorphine is an FDA-approved medication that can help treat opioid addiction.
 It binds to opioid receptors and effectively blocks the signals from other opioids.
 Currently, oral buprenorphine is the most commonly used form of buprenorphine-based medication-assisted therapy for the treatment of OUD.
-Patients receiving oral buprenorphine typically receive once-daily oral buprenorphine or buprenorphine/naloxone combination products (either tablets or sublingual film).
+Patients receiving oral buprenorphine typically receive daily oral buprenorphine or buprenorphine/naloxone combination products (either tablets or sublingual film).
 These formulations are self-administered.
+Braeburn is developing a long-acting formulation of buprenorphine to treat OUD.

 5 Stevens et al, 2017, Annals of the American Thoracic Society